qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_html_editing/technicalfeaturelist.rst

 Technical Feature List
 **********************

-In comparison to the <.:featurelist> of the HtmlArea this page describes some technical insights of the component.
+In comparison to the :doc:`.:featurelist` of the HtmlArea this page describes some technical insights of the component.
 If you plan to get to know some details of how to develop a WYSIWYG component and want to learn the pitfalls of the different browser implementations this is good place to start.

 Startup
 =======